rfo909/CFT/doc/Doc.md

 ```

-## Combine CFT shell commands with CFT function results
+## Combine with CFT function results

-In addition to the above syntax, such as "cd /someDir/xyz" etc, these commands
+In addition to the above syntax, such as "cd /someDir/xyz" etc, the CFT shell-like commands
-also support using output from some CFT function.
+also support using the result from some CFT function.

 Say we have some functions:

 ```
 Dir("/SomePath/logs")